 - 2 pounds sirloin steak or 2 pounds boneless, skinless chicken thighs

 - ½ white onion cut into ¼" strips

 - ½ red bell pepper cut into ¼" strips

 - ½ green bell pepper cut into ¼" strips

 Add the lime juice, cilantro, jalapeños, white onion, garlic, salt, pepper, and cumin, as well as a ¼ cup of water to a mixing bowl and stir to combine.
 Slowly drizzle in a ¼ cup of oil, whisking with the tines of a fork to combine.

 Place the steak or chicken in a gallon-sized ziptop bag, pour over the marinade, and seal tightly.
 Refrigerate for at least 1 hour or up to 8 hours.
 Do not combine 2 different proteins in one bag.

-Add the remaining 3 tablespoons of oil to a large, skillet (preferably cast iron) over high heat.
-Once the oil has come to temperature, sear the steak for 4 - 5 minutes on the first side, turn, and sear for 3 - 4 minutes more.
+Add 3 tablespoons of oil to a large, skillet (preferably cast iron) over medium-high heat.
+Once the oil has come to temperature, sear the steak for 4 - 5 minutes on the first side, turn and sear for 3 - 4 minutes more.
 Allow to rest 5-10 minutes.
 Then, slice the beef as thin as possible (cutting against the grain) and set aside.